7 Surprising Health Issues You Didn’t Know Were Linked to Your Feet

 Despite the critical role that feet play in everyone’s day-to-day life — managing hundreds of tons of force and supporting vital organs — many people disregard the importance of the 42 muscles, 26 bones and 33 joints that they shove into their stylish stilettos or retro sneakers every morning.

-But, according to Brooklyn-based podiatric surgeon Dr. Allyssa Knowles, not paying attention to one’s feet can have serious consequences.
+But, according to Brooklyn, N.Y.–based podiatric surgeon Dr. Allyssa Knowles, not paying attention to one’s feet can have serious consequences.

-While broken toes, sprained ankles and foot conditions such as plantar fasciitis may readily come to mind when many people think of foot-related conditions, Dr. Knowles says that many more serious health conditions can first present themselves in the feet.
+While broken toes, sprained ankles and foot conditions, such as plantar fasciitis, may readily come to mind when many people think of foot-related disorders, Dr. Knowles says that many more serious health conditions can first present themselves in the feet.

-“At least 50 percent of the time when patients come to me [suspecting] that they have a foot condition, it turns out to be something else,” Dr. Knowles said.
+“A great percentage of the time when patients come to me [suspecting] that they have a foot condition, it turns out to be in relation to some other systemic disease,” Dr. Knowles said.
 “It happens much more often than you may think.”

+In fact, Knowles says there is a direct correlation between systemic diseases and podiatric care that is often taken for granted.

-Here, in recognition of National Foot Health Awareness Month this April, we round up seven surprising health issues that you didn’t know were linked to your feet.
+Here, in recognition of National Foot Health Awareness Month in April, we’ve rounded up seven surprising health issues that you probably didn’t know were linked to your feet.

 While Dr. Knowles says she spends much of her time performing periodic check-ups on diabetic patients who have already been diagnosed with the disease, often podiatrists can be the first to initially spot signs of the illness.

-“[Patients] will come to me and say ‘doc, I have this tingling or burning sensation in my toes’ and I’ll ask ‘what’s your blood sugar?’”
+“[Patients] will come to me and say ‘Doc, I have this tingling or burning sensation in my toes’ and I’ll ask, ‘What’s your blood sugar?’”
 Dr. Knowles said.

 Diabetes is essentially elevated blood sugar, which, according to Knowles, often affects nerves throughout the body, particularly the feet and toes.

 “The [extra] sugar has to find somewhere to go.
-So after the sugar has taken its normal route about the body, it then starts going to places where it shouldn’t —attaching itself onto nerves,” Dr. Knowles explained.
+So after the sugar has taken its normal route about the body, it then starts going to places where it shouldn’t — attaching itself onto nerves,” Dr. Knowles explained.
 “It then deactivates those nerves and strips them of their functions.
-So you see a lot of diabetics have neuropathic pain — that’s a part of the nerves not functioning well.”
+So a lot of diabetics have neuropathic pain — that’s a result of the nerves being damaged and, therefore, not functioning well.”

 According to the American Thyroid Association, hypothyroidism refers to an underactive thyroid gland, which can cause symptoms such as fatigue, dry skin, feeling cold and depression.
-Hyperthyroidism — an overactive thyroid glad — can cause nervousness, increased perspiration, thinning skin, fine brittle hair and muscle weakness.
+Hyperthyroidism — an overactive thyroid gland — can cause nervousness; increased perspiration; thinning skin; fine, brittle hair; and muscle weakness.
 But, not surprisingly, early signs may also show up in the feet.

 “Both of these [disorders] can cause skin changes and nail changes,” Dr. Knowles noted.

-Specifically, sweaty feet can be a symptom of hyperthyroidism while dry, cracked feet can be a sign of hypothyroidism.
+Specifically, sweaty feet can be a symptom of hyperthyroidism, while dry, cracked feet can be a sign of hypothyroidism.

 A range of nutritional deficiencies present themselves via symptoms in the feet, according to Knowles.